weaveworks/weave-gitops-enterprise/docs/architecture/application-delivery.md

 This document outlines an architecture documentation for Weave Gitops Application Delivery domain.

+## Glossary

+- Application Delivery Domain:
+- Pipelines
+- Progressive Delivery

+## Audience

+1. You work within application delivery domain.
+2. You work in a domain that depends on application delivery domain.
+3. You do not work within application delivery domain but interested in getting a more complete information about the architecture.

 ## Motivation

 As software business, value is delivered to the users or customers by enabling them to do actions.